spryker/spryker-docs/docs/scos/dev/migration-and-integration/202005.0/module-migration-guides/glue-api/migration-guide-contentbannersrestapi.md

 ---
 title: Migration Guide - ContentBannersRestApi
 originalLink: https://documentation.spryker.com/v5/docs/mg-contentbannersrestapi-201907
+originalArticleId: d8ba918c-4a24-4fbf-882e-21a23f7a8a87
 redirect_from:
   - /v5/docs/mg-contentbannersrestapi-201907
   - /v5/docs/en/mg-contentbannersrestapi-201907
 ---

 ## Upgrading from Version 1.* to Version 2.*
-ContentBannersRestApi, version 2.0.0 introduces the [Banner content item](https://documentation.spryker.com/docs/en/content-items-types-module-relations-201907) functionality that allows retrieving its data by the content item key via REST API endpoint for all or a specific locale.
+ContentBannersRestApi, version 2.0.0 introduces the [Banner content item](https://documentation.spryker.com/v5/docs/en/content-items-types-module-relations-201907) functionality that allows retrieving its data by the content item key via REST API endpoint for all or a specific locale.

 In `ContentBannersRestApi` version 2.0.0, we have: